MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 create a Virtual WAN by using Azure Portal.md

 6. Once validation passes, select **Create** to create the Virtual WAN.

-## Create a hub by using Azure Portal
+## Task 2: Create a hub by using Azure Portal

 A hub contains gateways for site-to-site, ExpressRoute, or point-to-site functionality.
 It takes 30 minutes to create the site-to-site VPN gateway in the virtual hub.
 You must create a Virtual WAN before you can create a hub.